 Local Wildlife Rehabilitation Support

-If you need the help of a wildlife rehab professional, we on the south coast are very lucky to have Free Flight Bird and Marine Mammal Rehabilitation Center located in nearby Bandon.
+If you need the help of a wildlife rehab professional, we on the South Coast are very lucky to have Free Flight Bird Rehabilitation and Education Center located in nearby Bandon.
 If you encounter an injured bird, you can call them for advice and assistance.
 The number is 541-347-3882.

 An Ounce of Prevention….

 In light of this discussion, it's best to take actions that prevent bird injuries.
-Keep domestic cats indoors.
+Keep domestic cats indoors or create an enclosed "catio" so your cat can safely enjoy outdoor time.
 Cats, cuddly pets through they may be, are notorious bird killers.
 They cannot be taught otherwise.
 They are intuitively drawn to pounce upon moving birds.
-Wildlife rehabilitators at Portland Audubon see thousands of birds fatally injured by cats each year-and these are only the birds that people bring in!
+Wildlife rehabilitators at Portland Audubon see thousands of birds fatally injured by cats each year —and these are only the birds that people bring in!
 Another way to minimize this threat is to avoid placing bird feeders or bird baths in places where cats can attack.

 For more information about making your windows safe for birds, check out this info sheet from Cornell.